 This is incredibly important for recreational users, distributors, and growers in states where marijuana is legal.
 The federal criminal penalties associated with marijuana possession, sale, and cultivation can be severe.
 Possession charges range from a misdemeanor charge for first-time offenses to felony charges for second and subsequent offenses.
 Felony possession charges carry a mandatory minimum sentence of no less than 15 days to 90 days in jail and a maximum sentence of up to three years in prison.
 Federal charges for the sale and/or cultivation of marijuana are felonies and can be much more serious.
 If convicted, a person could face between five years and life in prison, depending on the specific circumstances of the incident.
 Implementing and following Cole allows individuals who abide by state legalization laws to (generally) avoid these serious and life-changing consequences.

 With Jeff Sessions at the helm of the Department of Justice, however, the future of Cole is in jeopardy.
 Nothing in Cole prevents him from enforcing the prohibition on the use, sale, or cultivation of marijuana.
 He is legally permitted to go pursue federal criminal charges anyone who uses, sells, or grows marijuana – even if they adhere to the letter of the appropriate state law.
+This is an issue in many ways, as it means people can get in trouble by simply purchasing legally from sites like cheapbudcanada.com, which is murky.
+The future of medical marijuana in the USA can now once again be targetted by federal law enforcement agencies, this could potentially mean those that have been in the medical marijuana industry for some time now, might look to the likes of crossing over into Canada to purchase, consume or cultivate medical marijuana, as well as be able to Click here as well as search many other online dispensaries without conducting what is essentially an illegal federal crime.
 The federal penalties associated with marijuana have once again become a reality.
+It is considerably hurting the legal and taxed marijuana industry as a whole, ranging from licensed and regulated dispensaries getting shut down, to cannabis businesses even having to reinvent their personal dispensary marketing strategies due to federal worries.
 As criminal defense attorneys who routinely handle drug cases, we have a responsibility to be prepared to protect our clients from the potential state and federal consequences that may arise from marijuana use.
 It is important to stay abreast of any changes in the federal drugs laws and the federal government’s approach to the legalization of marijuana at the state level.
 For more information, visit https://kostlaw.com.